 In 2003, Sabri was profiled in Calgary Inc. Magazine as one of its Top 40 Under 40 Calgarians.

 Sabri is a member of the Law Society of Alberta, various subsections of The Canadian Bar Association, the Calgary Bar Association, the Alberta Civil Trial Lawyers Association, the ADR Institute of Alberta and ADR Canada.
-In 2012 Sabri became a Full Member (MCIArb) of the Chartered Institute of Arbitrators in London, an internationally recognized dispute resolution organization.
+In 2014 Sabri became a Fellow (FCIArb) of the Chartered Institute of Arbitrators in London, an internationally recognized dispute resolution organization.

 Sabri was appointed Queen's Counsel in 2012.